catalyzeio/policies/source/sections/13-disposable_media_policy.md

-# 14. Disposable Media Policy
+# 13. Disposable Media Policy

 WatchTower recognizes that media containing ePHI may be reused when appropriate steps are taken to ensure that all stored ePHI has been effectively rendered inaccessible.
 Destruction/disposal of ePHI shall be carried out in accordance with federal and state law.
 The schedule for destruction/disposal shall be suspended for ePHI involved in any open investigation, audit, or litigation.

 WatchTower utilizes dedicated hardware from Subcontractors. ePHI is only stored on SSD volumes in our hosted environment.
 All SSD volumes utilized by WatchTower and WatchTower Customers are encrypted.
 WatchTower does not use, own, or manage any mobile devices, SD cards, or tapes that have access to ePHI.

-## 14.1 Applicable Standards
+## 13.1 Applicable Standards

-### 14.1.1 Applicable Standards from the HITRUST Common Security Framework

-* 0.9o - Management of Removable Media

-### 14.1.2 Applicable Standards from the HIPAA Security Rule
+### 13.1.1 Applicable Standards from the HIPAA Security Rule

 * 164.310(d)(1) - Device and Media Controls

-## 14.2 Disposable Media Policy
+## 13.2 Disposable Media Policy

 1. All removable media is restricted, audited, and is encrypted.
 2. WatchTower assumes all disposable media in its Platform may contain ePHI, so it treats all disposable media with the same protections and disposal policies.